German Shepherd Now

 • Perianal fistulas (medication): $100–$300/month; surgery $1,500–$3,000

 For diet-related approaches to skin issues, see our guide to food for German Shepherds with skin problems.
+Food allergies specifically are covered in our allergy food guide.

 What is the most common health claim for this breed?